stevenwaterman/Lexoral/terraform/manual_setup_required.md

+# Terraform IAM

+The credentials for terraform should have the following permissions:

+* Editor
+* App engine creator
+* Cloud functions admin

 # APIs

 Lexoral makes use of a number of APIs that need to be manually enabled before you can do `terraform apply` on a new project: